 Of course, this part of the personality had been created in childhood, but it can be more or less integrated into our adult self.
-In the case of severe childhood trauma, for example, the inner child might have lots of psychological scars that can be difficult to care during our lifetime.
+In the case of severe childhood trauma, for example, the inner child might have lots of psychological scars that can be difficult to care for during our lifetime.
 In psychotherapy, we try to open the old wounds and heal them, so that the inner child can be playful and hopefully full of joy again.
-Sometimes this is very difficult and it can take a lot of time, but it is possible nonetheless.
+Sometimes this is very difficult and can take a lot of time, but it is possible nonetheless.
 Moreover, true adulthood relies on good integration of the inner child and taking good care of it, instead of jettisoning it while having a (false) perception that “being a grown-up” means outgrowing the inner child.

 The archetypal Jungian concepts of puer aeternus/puella aeterna (“the eternal child”) might give us a clue about the inner child and what happens when things go the wrong way.
-These Latin terms are used for child-god who is forever young and in psychology it is often used for an older person whose emotional life has been preserved at an adolescent level—this is also known as Peter Pan syndrome, pointing to many troubled boys who had problems growing up and accepting adult responsibilities.
+These Latin terms are used for child-god who is forever young and in psychology, it is often used for an older person whose emotional life has been preserved at an adolescent level—this is also known as Peter Pan syndrome, pointing to many troubled boys who had problems growing up and accepting adult responsibilities.
 People who have similar problems also view existential reality as some kind of imprisonment.
-They want to experience their true authentic self, dealing with as little social restraints as possible.
-And that, of course, is very hard due to the fact that adult life bears many responsibilities and impeding social norms.
-Every person has to find a way to deal and cope with them—not to simply ignore them.
+They want to experience their true authentic self, dealing with as few social restraints as possible.
+And that, of course, is very hard due to the fact that adult life bears many responsibilities and impedes social norms.
+Every person has to find a way to deal with and cope with them—not simply ignore them.
 In Jungian psychology, the process of individuation, or the process of personal development, should offer a potential separation from this archetype and patterns of behavior associated with it.
 Instead of identifying with his/her feelings and experiences, the client should learn how to keep some distance from them, objectifying what he or she is experiencing.
-It could also mean that puer as potential for growth and senex as experience/wisdom, two somewhat opposite archetypes (in Jungian terms “the shadow”), might be integrated in a well-rounded personality structure.
+It could also mean that puer as the potential for growth and senex as experience/wisdom, two somewhat opposite archetypes (in Jungian terms “the shadow”), might be integrated into a well-rounded personality structure.

 So, how to preserve the inner child’s aliveness?
 What should we do as adults in order to make friends with our own inner child and to be good companions, leading a productive and happy life?